Pattaya for Digital Nomads

 Being sociable in Pattaya

-There's nothing I found in Pattaya in the way of events designed to meet new people.
+There's nothing I've found in Pattaya in the way of events designed to meet new people.
 That's the bad news, but the good news is that you don't need them.
 Especially if you're a man and you're alone, you are not going to have a hard time meeting people.
 So long as you're the one buying, this is an entire city of girls (or guys) who're willing to drink with you.
 Just try not to fall in love and join the flying club.

-While Pattaya does have distinctively-named areas, such as walking street, the truth is that all these areas blend into one.
+While central Pattaya does have distinctively-named areas, such as walking street, the truth is that all these areas blend into one.
 There are bars all the way between them, so where one area ends and another begins is very subjective.

 Personally I don't like the walking street area.
 It's very money-grabby and feels very scammy.
 This is the best known bar area so is the first place that most tourists head to, and as such has a lot of gullible fools ready to be parted from their fortune.
 Honestly though, there are good bars and scammy bars all over the city, so I'd suggest you just have a wander until you find what you're looking for and somewhere that you feel comfortable.